 However liberty was granted by Hon'ble Supreme Court while passing theOrder dated 09.07.2019 to place the subsequent developments that have taken place postpassing of Order by Hon'ble CLB before the appropriate forum.
 In terms of the liberty sogranted the Company has filed an application before the Hon'ble National Company LawTribunal ('NCLT') Chandigarh placing the subsequent developments in the Company with aprayer that the appointment of two Government nominee directors is not required in lightof these developments.
 The Company also sought an ex-parte ad-interim stay on theappointment of government directors.
 During the year the Central Government has alsofiled a contempt petition before Hon'ble NCLT Chandigarh for non-compliance of CLB Orderdated 1.7.2005.
 The matter is pending adjudication.

 The Company is defending various prosecutions filed by the Registrar ofCompanies/Central Government against the Company and its directors before the Court undererstwhile Companies Act 1956 and other laws and the matter is sub judice.

 EXTRACT OF ANNUAL RETURN

-Except from minor liabilities which may arise in respect of payment toFD holders as per order of NCLT dated 12th March 2018 there have been nomaterial changes and commitments affecting the financial positionof the Company which have occurred between the end of the financial year of the Companyand the date of thisreport.
+Except from minor liabilities which may arise in respect of payment toFD holders as per order of NCLT dated 12th March 2018 there have been nomaterial changes and commitments affecting the financial position of the company whichhave occurred between the end of the financial year of the Company and the date of thisreport.